Venezuela's Maduro eyes second term despite economic woes - Journal du Cameroun

 Wearing a bright red shirt that identifies him as a “Chavista,” the president arrived early at a Caracas polling station along with his wife Cilia Flores and trusted officials and claimed to be the first person to cast a ballot.

-After voting, Maduro called the election a choice between “votes and ballots,” and pledged to respect “the will of the people.”
+After voting, Maduro called the election a choice between “ballots or bullets,” and pledged to respect “the will of the people.”

 Maduro, who has a tight grip on the electoral and military authorities, faces a bitterly divided opposition which has called for a boycott.